hesperus22/node-can4linux/README.md

 var Can = require('can4linux');

 var can = new Can({
-  device: '/dev/can0', //CAN device to use
+  device: '/dev/can0', //CAN device to use, can be omitted
-  self: false, // turn to true to see message send by this device (with false only incomming messages are shown) });
+  self: false, // turn to true to see message send by this device (with false only incomming messages are shown), can be omitted
+});

 can.on('data', function(data){